(540) 317-1170 (textable)

-The majority of our products are produced solely by our bees.
+All of our honey products and the majority of our wax products are sourced solely by our bees.
 A true family affair, we take great care and pride in caring for our bees as well as in preparing and presenting our products.

 We look forward to sharing our products with your family.

 According to the National Honey Board (www.honey.com), "research has shown that unlike most other sweeteners, honey contains small amounts of a wide array of vitamins, minerals, amino acids and antioxidants.
 Honey, a rich source of carbohydrates, provides a quick source of energy.

 Honey's unique composition makes it an effective anti-microbial agent, useful for treating minor burns and scrapes, and for aiding the treatment of sore throats and other bacterial infections."

 Honey has also been known to help reduce suffering from seasonal allergies.
 The recommended treatment is 1 tsp/day for 30 days before the onset of the bloom period of the offending plant.

 Our wildflower honey is made from a variety of trees and plants in our region and is completely raw, preserving all of the beneficial properties of honey.
 Our honey is not heated or blended in any way, so you enjoy the best that the bees have to offer.
 Because it is not pasteurized, the National Honey Board advises against giving raw honey to children under one year old.